ahm9dmah9r/Manual-Testing-Project-E-Commerce-Pharmacy-Website/README.md

     • Browser Compatibility: Chrome, Firefox, Safari
     • Devices Used: Desktop (Windows), iPhone
     • Documentation: MS Excel & Word

+## Conclusion
+Testing was completed successfully on the live staging site.
+ Major functional features are working as expected.
+ Few UI and usability issues were found and logged.
+ The application is ready for production release after fixing critical bugs.

 ## Author